-10 Traditional Irish Foods You Haven’t Heard Of (And Some You Have)
+20 Traditional Irish Foods You Haven’t Heard Of (and Some You Have)

-You’d never tell from its name, but a boxty is a potato pancake.
-It’s made with both grated raw potatoes and mashed potatoes.
-It supposedly originated during the Irish Potato Famine, and it’s even mentioned in an old Irish rhyme: “Boxty on the griddle, boxty on the pan; if you can’t make boxty, you’ll never get a man.”
-Learn how to make potato pancakes, here.
+Yes, we’re starting with potatoes.
+But boxty deserves the top spot!
+The potato pancakes are made with both grated raw and mashed potatoes and their origins stem back to the Great Famine.
+It’s even mentioned in an old Irish rhyme: “Boxty on the griddle, boxty on the pan; if you can’t make boxty, you’ll never get a man.”

 Barmbrack, usually shortened to “brack,” is an Irish fruitcake filled with raisins, fruit and spices.
-It’s typically soaked in tea and whiskey overnight, making it an even more delicious snack with afternoon tea.
-It becomes a fortuneteller around Halloween, when Irish folks put little trinkets in the dough.
-If you find a coin, you’ll gain wealth; a ring and you’ll marry within the year.
+It’s soaked in tea and whiskey overnight for a sweet snack in the afternoon.
+It also has a starring role at Halloween, when Irish folks put trinkets in the dough.
+If you find a coin, wealth is on its way; find a ring and you’ll marry within the year.

 Black and White Pudding

 Black pudding is spicy, rich and earthy.
 The Irish like to enjoy black pudding with white pudding, which is lighter and tastes a little like oatmeal.
 It often appears on the table as part of an Irish breakfast, but can be enjoyed throughout the day for a tasty dose of protein and minerals.

 You know this one, right?
 Irish soda bread is a quick bread made with baking soda (not soda pop).
 The basic recipe is pretty simple, but many Irish cooks add a personal twist by mixing in different fruit and spices.
 The unique Irish soda bread recipes are passed down from generation to generation.